jesselau76/hugo-w3-simple/README.md

  - Social share & Bookmark bar
  - Shortcodes:Info, Warning, Colorcode.
 [Demo Here](https://jesselau.com/w3-simple-shortcodes-demo/)
  - Sphinx or Manticore search supported.
 Output xml file which can be indexed by sphinx and manticore search.
 Example site can not include search function because it need server-side setting.
 [Live Search function Demo Here](https://jesselau.com/search/)
- - Table of content on sidebar - click open & close.
+ - Table of content and back to top button on scroll.
  - Grid style and simple list style.
  - All posts in one page.
 With a filterable, sortable and responsive table powered by w3.js.
 [Live Demo Here.](https://jesselau.com/allposts/)
  - Google translate.
  - Social icon.
+ - Multilingual.

  ## Screenshot
 ### Grid style